-Your local institute’s financial returns should be submitted by accessing the TOOLS tab once you sign into The HUB.
-You need to supply two documents – year end accounts plus the financial returns summary.
+Your local institute’s financial returns should be submitted by accessing the TOOLS tab once you sign into Network Know How.
+Ideally you will be using the local institute Accounts Tool to manage your annual finances, so you simply submit the completed Accounts Tool for the financial year, which includes an Annual Return tab.
 Please note that all annual returns need to be submitted by 31st May of each year.

 Most institutes benefit from holding at least four council meetings per presidential year plus their AGM.
-Please remember that all council meeting held must be quorate and your Secretary must record the proceedings of the meeting.
+Please remember that all council meetings held must be quorate and your secretary must record the proceedings of the meeting.

-The annual local institute assessment is intended to support and ensure consistent high performance across the entire local institute network.
-Local institutes are measured across six categories (five in the case of those institutes not running a local exam centre).
-Each institute now also now develops individual annual development plans, created by council members and supported by the regional membership team.
-The key purpose of these plans is to help incoming presidents plan for the year ahead, ensuring that their institute delivers the services required by members such as CPD provision, social events and exam centres as well as ensuring good governance is adhered to.
+The annual local institute assessment is designed to support and ensure consistent high performance across the entire local institute network.
+Local institutes are measured across a number of categories.
+Each institute now also now creates an individual annual development plan, devised by council members and supported by the regional membership team.
+The key purpose of these plans is to help incoming presidents plan for the year ahead, ensuring that their institute delivers the services required by members such as CPD provision and social events as well as ensuring good governance and communications are adhered to.

-The key council roles are President, Deputy President, Treasurer, Education Secretary and Secretary.
+The key council roles are president, deputy president, treasurer, education secretary and secretary.
 Role descriptions can be found here alongside other council roles.
-Please note that council roles should be rotated regularly to ensure that your council is kept vibrant whilst giving all interested parties an opportunity to aid in the running of the local institute locally.
+Please note that council roles should be rotated regularly to ensure that your council is kept vibrant whilst giving all interested parties an opportunity to aid in the running of your local institute.

-Two types of grant are made to local institutes; the Ordinary grant and the Special grant.
-The Ordinary grant is based on a funding model linked to individual institute performance, as measured by the annual local institute assessment.
-In addition to the award of an ordinary grant, local institutes may also apply for additional funding known as a Special grant for any planned exceptional expenditure that will fall outside of the normal grant that the institute currently receives.
+Two types of grant can be awarded to local institutes; the ordinary grant and the special grant.
+The ordinary grant is based on a funding model linked to individual institute performance, as measured by the annual local institute assessment.
+In addition to the award of an ordinary grant, local institutes may also apply for additional funding known as a special grant for any planned exceptional expenditure that will fall outside the parameters of the ordinary grant that the institute currently receives.